juansulloa/pamflow/README.md

 Soundscapes are composed of all sounds occurring in a given habitat, including biological sounds such as animal vocalizations and non-biological sounds like wind and water.
 Analyzing soundscapes can provide valuable information about species richness, habitat quality, and ecological changes over time.

 The Python programming language has become key for analyzing soundscapes since it is an open-source language and provides numerous scientific libraries for manipulating sound data.
-This project provides a template for organizing sound data analysis code and provides an example of how to analyze sound recordings in the .wav format.
+This project provides a template for organizing sound data analysis code and provides an example of how to analyze sound recordings in `.wav` format.

 ## Installation Instructions